 for public education by reviewing, evaluating, monitoring, and intervening with

-charter schools) to ensure excellence in education for all students.
+campuses and their districts to ensure excellence in education for all students.
 The major responsibilities

 of the division include monitoring and interventions for:

 - state accountability, including federal requirements,

 - the bilingual education/English as a second language, career and

 technical education, Every Student Succeeds Act, and special education program areas,

 visits are conducted to address concerns related to documented substantial,